Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 print(error)

-When the API server accepts your connection but cannot finish your request in the allowed time, you will get what is known as a “timeout error.”
+When the API server accepts your connection but cannot finish your request within the allowed time, you will get a “timeout error.”

 We will demonstrate how to handle this case by setting the timeout